felix-ops/JPDB-Media-Support/README.md

 # JPDB Media Support Extension

 ## Overview

-This extension designed for **JPDB** users who want to enhance their learning experience by integrating custom images, audio, and sentences into the JPDB platform.
+This extension is built for JPDB users who miss the Anki's mining workflow but prefer JPDB’s SRS system. this extension allows you to import custom images, audio, and sentences from your Anki decks and display them automatically during your JPDB reviews.

 This extension enables users to fetch media from existing **Anki** decks and displays them during reviews.
 You can create custom Anki cards with Images and audio using tools like **[asbplayer](https://github.com/killergerbah/asbplayer)** or **[subs2srs](https://subs2srs.sourceforge.net/)**, then sync the media from those decks to use within JPDB using this extension.

 ## Review Page